 Any load carried on the vehicle will affect the handling, stability and braking distance of the vehicle.
 For this reason, do not exceed the load limits of the vehicle's manufacturer (see following table).
-Always make sure the load is secured, properly distributed and cannot interfere with your proper control.
+Always make sure the load is secured, properly distributed and cannot interfere with your proper control, and avoid hills and rough terrain.
 Always be aware that the "load" may slide or fall off and create an accident.
 Avoid loads that may protrude sideways and get snagged or caught in brush or other obstacles.
 Avoid covering and obstructing the headlights or taillight with the cargo.